BOOK US FOR ENTERTAINMENT, FILM/TV, CONFERENCES , WEDDINGS AND BANQUETS

 Foxtrot is a fun and easy dance to learn, the Foxtrot can be danced to a wide variety of music.
 Foxtrot can be danced to big band, swing, or 50's rock and roll.
 Our popular dance class will have you twirling and turning on the dance floor with grace and ease.
 The Foxtrot is great for beginners and can be danced on crowded dance floors at parties and weddings.
 We offer two styles of the Foxtrot: American and International.
 The International Foxtrot is a subdued, smooth, and flowing motion, while American Smooth Foxtrot is upbeat and energetic.

 Rumba is a dance organically related to the rumba genre of Afro-Cuban music.
 Throughout the history one may trace several styles of dances called "rumba".
 With its easy pace and fluid, seductive movements, Rumba is an attractive style for dancers of all abilities.
-The slowest of the competition Latin and American dances, Rumba is distinguished by its romantic feel and continuous flowing movement, exemplified by a sensuous swaying of the hips.
+The slowest of the competition International Latin dances, Rumba is distinguished by its romantic feel and continuous flowing movement, exemplified by a sensuous swaying of the hips.
+Styles of Rumba taught is International Latin Rumba & American style box Rumba

 Jive is the European version of East Coast swing and Jitterbug.
 Six and eight count patterns make up this dance, as in East Coast swing but it is quite bouncy with very sharp kicks and flicks.
 Unlike East Coast swing, Jive is danced to faster tempo swing music and is meant for competitive style dancing.